 Photo by Tom Middleton

-The Puget Sound Shorebird Count, which has been conducted annually since 2012, collects information from over 20 sites, including Samish, Padilla, and Port Susan Bays.
+The Puget Sound Shorebird Count, which has been conducted annually since 2012, collects information from over 24 sites, including Samish, Padilla, and Port Susan Bays.
 Got binoculars and scopes?
 Love birds?
 Want to participate in the next count?
-Contact Gavin Hughes (ghughes@ecoinst.org) with any questions and to be added for our mailing list for future volunteer opportunities!
+Fill out the sign-up form linked below!
+Contact Isabel Brofsky (ibrofsky@ecoinst.org) with any questions and to be added for our mailing list for future volunteer opportunities!

 VOLUNTEER RESOURCES: MAPS, DIRECTIONS, AND PROTOCOLS